Qwerter49/Highlighter_Extension/README.md

 Backend: Node, Express, PostgreSQL

 ## How to Use
-inContext is undergoing the review process in the Chrome Web Store, until it is availabe, follow these steps.<br>
+inContext is undergoing the review process in the Chrome Web Store, until it is available, follow these steps.<br>
 Clone down the repo to your local machine <br>
-cd into the repository and run nom install <br>
+cd into the repository and run npm install <br>
 run npm run build to build the dist directory <br>
 In Google Chrome, type in chrome://extensions in your url and press enter <br>
 On the top right, click the toggle that says Developer Mode <br>